-The ASA Committee on Professional Diversity announces its annual call for proposals for the ASA Mentoring Program.
+The ASA Committee on Professional Diversity announces its annual call for proposals for the ASA Mentoring Program in the spring of each year.
 The goal of the program is to foster diversity within ASA through mentorship.
 The program provides funding up to $5,000 to mentor/mentee pairs who submit a project of mutual interest.
 The project may be oriented to scientific or clinical research, or an educational, political advocacy or organized medicine endeavor.

 - A detailed description of the project’s objective, along with an explanation of how it will enhance the professional growth and leadership potential of the mentee.